 Why study Anthropology at Goldsmiths?

-Our anthropology degrees give you the opportunity to delve into universal issues covering questions of power, ethnicity, and gender identity and to discover areas such as the anthropology of art, social anthropology and biological anthropology, providing you with the ideal training ground for a career in anthropology.
-You'll also get to apply anthropology’s distinctive ethnographic method closer to home, through fieldwork focusing on local life.
+- We offer breadth and depth.
+You’ll delve into universal issues covering questions of power, ethnicity, and gender identity, and discover areas such as the anthropology of art.
+You’ll also apply anthropology’s distinctive ethnographic method closer to home, through fieldwork focusing on local life.

 The Department of Anthropology offers an Erasmus scheme which enables you to live in a European city for part of your degree.